 The reason for this is that an RMD and Roth conversion serve different purposes.
 This also means that they are subject to different rules.

 Why Doesn’t a Roth Conversion Count as an RMD?
+(What Accounts Do You Have to Take RMDs From?)

 What does an RMD mean?
 Required minimum distributions (RMDs) are mandated by the IRS for traditional IRAs and some other retirement plans.
 Individuals must make withdrawals once they meet the RMD age requirements.
+This often leads to the question, “what accounts do you have to take RMDs from?”

 This RMD age requirement started when recipients were 70.5 years old, but the SECURE Act increased the RMD age level.
 The SECURE Act raised this age to 72, then 73.
 It will eventually climb to age 75.

-These delays in the RMD age requirement are actually a good thing.
+These delays in the RMD age requirement are a good thing.
 They can help you with savings.
 They can help you to plan effectively.
 The SECURE Act is a piece of legislation that shortened the payout timeline to 10 years.

-This means that at the end of that 10-year period, the account balance is exhausted and you could receive a balloon payment.
+This means that at the end of that 10-year period, the account balance is exhausted, and you could receive a balloon payment.
 The purpose of having RMDs is to ensure that you withdraw a part of your retirement savings.
+It also makes sure that you pay taxes on part of your tax-deferred retirement savings.

+You can calculate the amount of your RMD by dividing your account balance by your estimated life expectancy.
 This process will involve paying taxes on the amount converted at your current ordinary income tax rate.

 Since they serve two distinctly different purposes, your Roth conversion doesn’t count as an RMD.
 Your RMD amount is actually not eligible for conversion because the IRS considers it a taxable distribution.
 A Roth conversion does not count as an RMD because of this.
 If you fail to take your RMD, it can result in a penalty of the amount you did not withdraw.